Thoracic Spine Series: Slipping Rib Syndrome

 - Difficulty breathing

-- Numbness in arm or around the chest or abdomen
+- Numbness in the arm or numbness around the chest or abdomen

 - Worsening of symptoms when bending, lifting, coughing, sneezing, deep breathing, stretching, or turning in bed